likunt/finite-element-simulation/README.md

 ### Example Prompts

 - "Simulate heat diffusion in a square plate with hot center"
-- "Analyze a steel cantilever beam fixed at one end with a load"
+- "Simulate 3D heat transfer in a cube with hot center"
 - "Calculate thermal stresses in a heated aluminum plate"
 - "Find steady-state temperature in a plate with heat source"
 - "Simulate compression of a rubber cylinder"